PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: 0.0
     - **description**: The maximum height at which squids will spawn.
-    - **note**: The default value defers to Minecraft's default setting, which as of 1.12 is the sea-level of the world (usually Y: 64).
+    - **note**: The default value defers to Minecraft's default setting, which as of 1.12 is the sea level of the world (usually Y: 64).

 generator-settings
 ~~~~~~~~~~~~~~~~~~